-Payload Specification & Integration Plan (PSIP): This document provides technical details on the final flight configuration of your payload including measured weight, measured current draw (@30 VDC), downlink data format and rate, uplink commands, analog output usage, discrete command usage, and dimensioned mechanical drawings.
+Payload Specification & Integration Plan (PSIP): The Preliminary PSIP and Final PSIP documents provide technical details on the final flight configuration of your payload including measured weight, measured current draw (@30 VDC), downlink data format and rate, uplink commands, analog output usage, discrete command usage, and dimensioned mechanical drawings.
 In addition, your plans for integration with HASP should be detailed including, at least, all test procedures and test procedure validation results, requested test equipment, schedule, and personnel participating in integration.
-If the payload includes an item from the Hazardous Materials List, additional safety form may be required in both the preliminary and final PSIP.
-A template that teams must use for these reports is available at https://laspace.lsu.edu/hasp/Documentation.php.
-A preliminary version of this document will be due April 28, 2023 and the final version will be due June 30, 2023.
+If the payload includes an item from the Hazardous Materials List, additional safety forms will be required in both the Preliminary and Final PSIP.